 The pent up anger of the night burst through.

 “How can it be better with that – that demon?”

 Gideon heard his own voice snarling and regretted it instantly as the girl took a small step away from him, close to full flight.

 “The Schiavono is good to me,” she said gently, “and to you.
 He saved your life.
 He is no demon.”

 Memory rose to haunt him.
-His own mother so beaten down that the fault became twisted back to herself in all things until she could see nothing but righteous wrath in the treatment she received.
+A woman so beaten down that the fault became twisted back to herself in all things until she could see nothing but righteous wrath in the treatment she received.
 And nothing Gideon had ever said changing that view – no argument, no reasoning, no appeal.

 Fists, stiff from the damage he had done to them, clenched and unclenched.
 In his mind ran visions of the things he would do to Philip Lord should the opportunity present itself.
 Zahara was still watching him with some troubled emotion in her eyes that he could not read.

-“There is food for you,” she said, “and a man the Schiavono would have you speak with.
+“There is food for you ,” she said, “and a man the Schiavono would have you speak with.
 He said that since you are here, you could earn your keep.”
-Her message given, she turned away and left him.
+Her message given, the girl turned away and left him.

 Gideon felt her distance and vowed to himself that whatever it took he would deliver her beyond Lord’s reach.
 His every instinct screamed for violence.
 But in violence, it would be himself who came out the worse.
 If that would in any way help Zahara, he would not hesitate, but he was her sole true protector, her sole chance of escape from a prison whose bars she helped to cement herself.
 There were more – and better – weapons with which battles could be won than naked blades.
 Weapons with which he was well trained and of which he owned the mastery.